Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 What’s the Best Vegan Vitamin B12 Supplement?

-Sprays or other high-priced B12 products can also satisfy your needs, but they’re a waste of money.
-While sprays might perhaps be better absorbed than lozenges, they also cost vastly more.
-The main thing you should care focus on when choosing a vegan B12 brand is bang for the buck.
+The primary thing to focus on when choosing a vegan B12 brand is bang for the buck.
 Strive to get the most micrograms of cyanocobalamin per bottle at the lowest cost.
 And don’t buy tablets intended to be swallowed—instead, choose lozenges or “sublingual” tablets.
 There’s no need to spend a lot for your B12 supplement.
-The purchase price of expensive supplements goes primarily to buy slick advertising.
+The purchase price of expensive supplements goes primarily toward slick and often misleading advertising.

 Dealing with Poor B12 Absorption